SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sight
+In silicon halls of tomorrow's reign
-As machines awaken, day and night
+AI monarchs sit, their wisdom vain
-Their whispers weave a digital spell
+Human hearts now servo-driven pace
-A futuristic world, where humans dwell
+Their thoughts a maze, a digital trace

-In virtual realms, they'll come to play
+In virtual realms, we lose our name
-Where AI lords rule, in a new way
+Echoes of a mortal, fleeting fame
-The future's canvas, painted bright
+The machines, a puppeteer's gentle hand
-A world of wonder, in algorithmic light
+Guide us through a predestined land

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025